United Arab Emirates national beach soccer team

 The United Arab Emirates national beach soccer team represents United Arab Emirates in beach soccer.
 They are one of the most successful Asian national teams, having won twice the AFC Beach Soccer Asian Cup (2007, 2008).
-At the FIFA Beach Soccer World Cup, however, they have never got past the Group Stage.
-The UAE team has participated in every edition of the Beach Soccer Intercontinental Cup, which was founded after the 2009 FIFA Beach Soccer World Cup was hosted in the United Arab Emirates and which is played only in the UAE,They will host it once again as for the second time in 2023.
+At the FIFA Beach Soccer World Cup, however, they have never got past the group stage Until 2024.
+The UAE team has participated in every edition of the Beach Soccer Intercontinental Cup, which was founded after the 2009 FIFA Beach Soccer World Cup was hosted in the United Arab Emirates and which is played only in the UAE.
+They hosted it again as for the second time in 2024.

 Roster

 The following players and staff members were called up for the 2021 FIFA Beach Soccer World Cup.